sarbal/BINF_tut/lessons/intro.md

 # Week 1: Intro and setting up
 Hi!
 Welcome to the BINF2010 tutorial stream.
+Today, you will be setting up your work environment.
+This will involve installing VScode and Python, and if there is time, R and Rstudio.
+If you have these already set up - great!
+Try helping someone in your tutorial that doesn't.

 ## Overall tutoRial aims
 - Introduce you to R :large_blue_circle: and Python :snake: